StarostinV/torchmcee/README.md

 # _torchmcee_

-## Monte Carlo sampling methods implemented in PyTorch with parallelization.
+## Collection of Monte Carlo sampling methods implemented in PyTorch with high parallelization in mind.

 Currently supported samplers:

-- Hamiltonian Monte Carlo (inspired by __hamiltorch__ package and improved by providing parallel computation)
+- Hamiltonian Monte Carlo (inspired by __hamiltorch__ package and improved by providing parallel computation for multiple chains)

 - Affine-Invariant Markov Chain Monte Carlo (inspired by numpy implementation in __emcee__ package)